LAravamuthan/Planning/README.md

 </ol>
 <br>
 <br>
 To start the execution, you will first need to run <b>"server.py"</b>.
 This will generate a random environment which can be run in Gazebo using launch file <b>"maze.launch"</b>.
 This will also generate partial PDDL problem file with objects and initial state.
 You can specify the number of subjects using the  argument "-sub".
+To enable the turtlebot3 to move, you will need to run move_tbot3.py
 <br>
 <ul>
 <li>To run server file, execute <b>rosrun planning server.py</b>
-<li>To launch maze in gazebo, execute <b>roslaunch planning maze.launch</b>
+	<li>To launch maze in gazebo, execute <b>roslaunch planning maze.launch</b></li>
+	<li>To run move_tbot3.py, execute <b>rosrun planning move_tbot3.py</b></li>
 </ul>

 Your PDDL file should contain the following actions.